Kernel regression in high dimensions: Refined analysis beyond double descent: Introduction

 \section{Introduction}

 Interpolation learning \cite{mei2019generalization,hastie2019surprises,bartlett2020benign} has recently attracted growing attention in the machine learning community.
-This is mainly because current state-of-the-art neural networks appear to be models of this type, that are able to interpolate training data while still generalizing well on test data, even in the presence of label noise \cite{zhang2016understanding}.
-It has been empirically observed that other models including kernel methods, decision trees, and as simple as linear regression also exhibit similar phenomenon \cite{bartlett2020benign,belkin2019reconciling}.
-This is somewhat striking as it goes against the conventional wisdom of \emph{bias-variance trade-off}\cite{cucker2002mathematical}: predictors that generalize well should trade off the model complexity and fitting on training data.
-The double descent explanation \cite{belkin2019reconciling} resolves this paradox by revisiting the bias-variance trade-off and showing that, the generalization error of learning models exhibits a phase transition at the \emph{interpolation threshold}: moving away from this threshold on both sides trends to reduce the generalization error.
+This is mainly because current state-of-the-art neural networks appear to be models of this type: they are able to interpolate the training data while still generalize well on test data, even in the presence of label noise \cite{zhang2016understanding}.
+It has been empirically observed that other models including random features, decision trees, and as simple as linear regression also exhibit similar phenomenon \cite{bartlett2020benign,belkin2019reconciling,liu2020survey}.
+This is somewhat striking as it goes against the conventional wisdom of \emph{bias-variance trade-off}\cite{cucker2002mathematical}: predictors that generalize well must trade off the model complexity against training data fitting.
+The double descent theory \cite{belkin2019reconciling} resolves this paradox by revisiting the bias-variance trade-off and showing that the model generalization error exhibits a phase transition at the \emph{interpolation point}: moving away from this point on either side tends to reduce the generalization error.